Kinokkory/wiwinwlh/tutorial.md

 A generalization of the SAT problem to include predicates other theories gives rise to the very sophisticated domain of "Satisfiability Modulo Theory" problems.
-The existing SMT solvers are very sophisticated projects ( usually bankrolled by large institutions ) and usually have to called out to via foreign function interface or via a common interface called SMT-lib.
+The existing SMT solvers are very sophisticated projects ( usually bankrolled by large institutions ) and usually have to be called out to via foreign function interface or via a common interface called SMT-lib.
 The two most common of use in Haskell are ``cvc4`` from Stanford and ``z3`` from Microsoft Research.

-The SBV library can abstract over different SMT solvers allow us to express the problem in an embedded domain language in Haskell and then offload the solving work to the third party library.
+The SBV library can abstract over different SMT solvers allowing us to express the problem in an embedded domain-specific language in Haskell and then offload the solving work to the third party library.

 TODO: Talk about SBV